quanteda/tutorials.quanteda.io/content/introduction/install.en.markdown

 ## Quanteda

 First, you need to have **quanteda** installed.
-You can do this from inside RStudio, from the Tools > Install Packages, or execting a command:
+You can do this from inside RStudio, from the Tools > Install Packages, or executing a command:

 ```r
 install.packages("quanteda")